BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/02_1_Setting_Up_a_Bitcoin-Core_VPS_by_Hand.md

 EOF
 ```

-> **TESTNET vs MAINNET:** Note that 8333 is the Bitcoin Mainnet Port, 18333 is the Bitcoin Testnet port, and 9735 is the Lightning port.
+> :link: **TESTNET vs MAINNET:** Note that 8333 is the Bitcoin Mainnet Port, 18333 is the Bitcoin Testnet port, and 9735 is the Lightning port.
 If you want to be adventurous, you can delete the one you're not using.

 Most work is still done on IPv4 networks, but the following will establish the same rules for IPv6: